Do you want to study in the USA? Then this is the article for you! In this blog post you will know more about:

 - Complete the equivalent bachelor’s degree program in their home countries and apply to the programs in the US for an MD (medical doctor), a JD (Juris Doctor in law), or DDS (Doctor of dental surgery).

-- Come to the US for a bachelor’s degree program in a subject related to the professional degree program (biology for medicine or dentistry, history or political science for law).
+- Come to the US for a bachelor’s degree program in a subject related to the professional degree programme (biology for medicine or dentistry, history or political science for law).

 One note here for students who do bachelor’s degrees in law in their home country and become practicing lawyers, most who apply to study law in the USA, will apply to LLM programs, which are one-year master’s in law.